-I am currently a Research Fellow on Inclusive Net Zero at Oxford Net Zero (ONZ) and based at the Institute for Science Innovation and Society (InSIS) and completing an ESRC COP26 Fellowship at the Interdisciplinary Global Development Centre (IGDC) at the University of York.
+I am a Research Fellow on Inclusive Net Zero at Oxford Net Zero (ONZ) and based at the Institute for Science Innovation and Society (InSIS).
+I have also been appointed as the Oxford Net Zero Fellow at St John's College.

 At ONZ, I lead research on understanding how countries and actors in the Global South are thinking about Net Zero and climate change and will be looking to inform policy debates on how Net Zero can be made more inclusive.

-For the COP26 Fellowship, I am working on understanding the delivery of climate finance for adaptation and what this means for discussions at the UNFCCC 26th Conference of Parties beyond.
+In 2021, I completed a COP26 Fellowship at the Interdisciplinary Global Development Centre (IGDC) at the University of York, where I sought to understand the delivery of climate finance for adaptation and what this means for discussions at the UNFCCC 26th Conference of Parties beyond.

-Prior to joining InSIS, I was a Research Associate at the University of York.
-I have also worked with the Green Climate Fund (GCF) which is an international climate finance institution, and with Mercy Corps and CARE International which are NGOs.
+I have also previously worked with the Green Climate Fund (GCF) which is an international climate finance institution, and with Mercy Corps and CARE International which are NGOs.
 My previous work has focused on Sub-Saharan Africa, but it is now slowly expanding to focus different regions in the Global South.

 Governance of net zero in developing countries and emerging economies

 PhD, Climate justice, equity and climate finance, University of Reading (UK), 2020

 MSc, Climate Change and Development, University of Sussex (UK), 2014

 BSc, Meteorology, University of Nairobi (Kenya), 2012